 Minecraft Activities For Kids

 Welcome to the ‘Curious Little Monkeys Minecraft Activity Ideas’ post!
 All of the activities below are centred around the wonderful world of Minecraft.
 They will engage your children in hands-on fun whilst working on key skills from all the main subject areas.
 We hope they have a fun and busy couple of weeks!
-If you enjoy these ideas you will LOVE our huge Minecraft activity pack with over 25 more amazing cross-curricular activities!
+If you enjoy these ideas you will LOVE our cross-curricular Minecraft Activity Pack and our Maths for Minecrafters pack, ideal for ages 5-12!

 Minecraft Story Animation Project (Literacy)